 Super Mario Odyssey

 The fact that Mario Odyssey has been heralded by many as the best Mario game yet should tell you all you need to know.
-From the original Nintendo games to Mario 64, there is no shortage of games featuring our favourite plumber that can be considered classic and this really is one of the greatest.
+From the original Nintendo games to Mario 64, there is no shortage of games featuring our favourite plumber that can be considered classic – but this really is one of the greatest.

 Super Mario 3D All-Stars

 Ah, Mario 64.
-A game that has been heralded as a classic for good reason, It is also a game that is known for frustrating camera movements that lead to irritating deaths and both are present here in this version for the Switch- largely unchanged from the Nintendo 64 version back in the day.
+A game that has been heralded as a classic for good reason, it is also a game that is known for frustrating camera movements that lead to irritating deaths and both are present here in this version for the Switch – largely unchanged from the Nintendo 64 version back in the day.
 Thankfully, the game itself remains a joy to play for the most part and fans have been wanting the chance to play it again for some time.

-But it is not just that game as this collection also includes Super Mario Sunshine from 2002 and Super Mario Galaxy from 2007.
+But it is not just that game, as this collection also includes Super Mario Sunshine from 2002 and Super Mario Galaxy from 2007.
 Both games are as much fun to play now as they were back then and if you are a Mario fan, particularly a long-time one, Super Mario 3D All-stars is a must-buy for your Switch console.